Skip to content

 Customizing step-by-step migrations

 The stepByStep function generated by the drift_dev schema steps command gives you an OnUpgrade callback.
-But you might want to customize the upgrade behavior, for instance by adding foreign key checks afterwards (as described in tips).
+But you might want to customize the upgrade behavior, for instance by adding foreign key checks afterwards.

 The Migrator.runMigrationSteps helper method can be used for that, as this example shows: